vimond/replay/docs/insert.md

 />
 ```

-Observe that this adds the **T** subtitles button to the controls bar.
+Observe that this reveals the **T** subtitles button and selector in the controls bar.
 Also note that the subtitles are not selected for display by default.
-Specifying the preferred subtitles is a planned Replay feature.
+Specifying the preferred subtitles upon inserting the player, is a planned Replay feature.

 ### Setting (new) text tracks for an opened video source